Gavin-Persad/predictions/plan.md

 - keep record of highest indivual score for a week and a game.
 Keep these displayed on dashboard.
 Winnner takes a prize.
 -
-- manager of the week history - somewhere that lists the manager of the weeks -
+- manager of the week history - somewhere that lists the manager of the weeks
+- enterscores - when host enters scores this updates manager or the week table to keep track of winners, this is can be displayed in a season winners page.
+And also created a message for the message board on the dashboard
+- create seasons winners page
+-
 - season progression chart, bar chart showing points earned over game weeks -